yandaren/go-slog/README.md

 ***
-a very simple log writer og go
+a very simple log writer of go

 ### examples